New Port Lights For an Older Boat

-For those who doubt the utility of butyl tape on boats, such as Bed-It Tape, and who chose to use polyurethane products such as 5200, for installing ports, this photos speaks for itself.
+For those who doubt the utility of premium marine grade butyl-based tape on boats, such as Bed-It Tape, and who chose to use polyurethane products such as 5200, for installing ports, this photos speaks for itself.

 I also had a couple of fasteners, that went through the foam weather stripping gasket used on the trim ring (not butyl), also leak.
-Pre EPA change butyl tap was excellent.
+Pre EPA change butyl tape was excellent.
 Today, the only comparable product to what was used on this vessel is Bed-It Tape.

 Clean Up The Surface